DivyaGodayal/CoderChef-Kitchen/Adhoc/Rotate-Array/README.md

 2. Reverse the subarray from index `0` to `k-1`.
 3. Reverse the remaining subarray from index `k` to `n-1`.

-Reversal of an array/subarray can be done by initializing a pointer to start index, another pointer end index and swapping them both.
+Reversal of an array/subarray can be done by initializing a pointer to start index, another pointer to end index and swapping them both.
 Increment start, decrement end.
-Continue the process as long as `start<end`
+Continue the process as long as `start<end`.

 #### Implementation Notes

 <!-- optional section -->
-Note that when array is rotated by number of steps equal to the length of array, it is the original array itself.
+Note that when array is rotated by number of steps equal to the length of array, it becomes the original array itself.
 Based on the same logic, `length+k` rotations is equal to `k` rotations.
 Hence, k = k % length.

 #### Complexity Analysis